 - 555 West Middlefield project (323 new homes replacing surface parking, 48 are affordable units).
-This was a contentious project that’s been delayed for many years and needed constant defending from nearby neighbors who continuously found new reasons to oppose the project even after the developer addressed previous concerns.
+This was a contentious project that’s been delayed for over half a decade, as nearby neighbors continuously found new reasons to oppose the project even after the developer addressed previous concerns.
 Lucas also defended the project by voting against a motion that was meant to delay the project multiple more years.

-- Approved two separate projects with 148 Supportive Housing units to help pull people out of homelessness via California’s HomeKey program
+- Two separate HomeKey projects with 148 supportive housing units to pull people out of homelessness

 - The La Avenida affordable housing project, which is the City’s first 2016 County Measure A funded project.
 (100 affordable homes).

 - The Montecito Project by Charities Housing is a fully affordable development of 84 total homes, including 21 2-bedroom and 21 3-bedroom apartments.
-The project taps $18M of Measure A funding, which means a third of the units will be devoted to permanent supportive housing or “rapid rehousing” for those in emergency need of a place to live.
+A third of the units will be devoted to permanent supportive housing or “rapid rehousing” for those in emergency need of a place to live.